 Prior to its recycling process, plastics are removed from the cell portion.
 The cells go through a drying process to remove moisture from the cells.
 The drying process heats the cells in a time and temperature controlled manner via a proprietary and proven formula.
 Once these cells are dried they become a valuable feedstock for the stainless steel and or alloy manufacturing industries.
 These metals and plastics are to be reused in new products.

-Lithium batteries the most common non-rechargeable handheld batteries you can purchase from the supermarket.
+Lithium batteries are the most common non-rechargeable handheld batteries you can purchase from the supermarket.

 The contents of the batteries are exposed using a shredder or a high-speed hammer depending on battery size.
 The contents are then submerged in caustic water (basic, not acidic water).
 This solution neutralizes the electrolytes, and ferrous and non-ferrous metals are recovered.
 The clean scrap metal is then sold to metal recyclers to offset the cost of recycling these batteries.
 The solution is then filtered.